 Attendance will be taken for each class meeting and is important for you to gain the most from this course.
-This course is offered face to face for you to gain the most understanding of the material and to be able to ask questions in real-time.
+This course is offered face to face in order for you to gain the most understanding of the material and to be able to ask questions in real-time.
 For cases where you miss less than 5 classes, attendance will be used to determine the higher or lower of two grades when you are between grade cutoffs such as above 85 but not fully 86.
-The more classes you attend, the better chance you have of gaining a higher grade.
+The more classes you attend, the better chance you have of gaining the higher grade.

 Work Participation is worth 10% of your final grade.
 Many people, including the course coordinator worked for a long time as a consultant that was home-based.
 Customers only knew me from the work I handed to them on time.
 My customers did not accept excuses for late work.
-To better prepare you for the many workplaces which work on a results basis with flexible hours and attendance policies, I put the weight of this grade into your results, not just sitting in a seat.
-That said, if you have a life situation that needs to be considered for your performance, please see me.
+In order to better prepare you for the many work places which work on a results basis with flexible hours and attendance policies, I put the weight of this grade into your results, not just sitting in a seat.
+That said, if you have a life situation that needs to be taken into account for your performance, please see me.
 Medical excuses must go through the Dean of Students office.